zhetai/social-media-agent/README.md

 cp .env.quickstart.example .env
 ```

-Once done, you should have the following environment variables set:
+Once done, ensure you have the following environment variables set:

 ```bash
 # For LangSmith tracing (optional)